omerfarukbalik/js-notes/README.md

 Section-by-section notes from **The Complete JavaScript Course** (Jonas Schmedtmann).
 Concepts rewritten in my own words, with gotchas and code examples.

 These aren't transcriptions.
 Each note is written after finishing a section, from memory first, then checked.
-The rewriting is the point — if I can't explain it without the video open, I didn't learn it.
+The rewriting is the point

 ## Structure